 Studying travel and tourism in Rome also affords myriad opportunities for unique fieldwork experiences.
 Every TTM major will participate in a number of field trips and field studies throughout his/her studies.

-Travel and Tourism Management students can choose to specialize their studies in either Food Tourism or Cultural & Heritage Tourism.
+Travel and Tourism Management students can choose to specialize their studies in one of three areas of concentration: Food Tourism or Cultural & Heritage Tourism.

-Italy is rightly famous for it cuisine.
-An increased tourist interest in local food traditions, and the expanding farm-to-table movement, have driven an explosion in the food tourism business.
-Italy is the world’s No. 1 producer of wine, a leader producer of fine olive oil, parmegiano, prosciutto, oranges and many others.
+Italy is rightly famous for its cuisine.
+An increased tourist interest in local food traditions and the expanding farm-to-table movement have driven an explosion in the food tourism business.
+Italy is the world’s No. 1 producer of wine, a leading producer of fine olive oil, parmegiano, prosciutto, oranges, and many others.
 Students interested in working for organizations involved in the production or promotion of Italy’s unique food traditions can concentrate in Food Tourism